CNAG-Biomedical-Informatics/convert-pheno/docs-site/docs/use-as-a-module.md

 my $data = $convert->pxf2bff;
 ```

-That is the most complete and best-supported programmatic path in the project.
+This is the native programmatic interface used by the project.

 ## Example scripts